 Great, now you should have generally understood why 🧨 Diffusers is designed the way it is 🤗.
 We try to apply these design principles consistently across the library.
 Nevertheless, there are some minor exceptions to the philosophy or some unlucky design choices.
 If you have feedback regarding the design, we would ❤️ to hear it directly on GitHub.

 Now, let’s look a bit into the nitty-gritty details of the design philosophy.
-Diffusers essentially consist of three major classes, pipelines, models, and schedulers.
+Diffusers essentially consists of three major classes: pipelines, models, and schedulers.
 Let’s walk through more in-detail design decisions for each class.

 Pipelines are designed to be easy to use (therefore do not follow Simple over easy 100%), are not feature complete, and should loosely be seen as examples of how to use models and schedulers for inference.